DrAdrianDC/Python-Programming/Grocery-List-Management/README.md

 ### Features

--Add an Item
+- Add an Item

--Remove an Item
+- Remove an Item

--View Grocery List
+- View Grocery List

--Mark an Item as Purchased
+- Mark an Item as Purchased

--Exit
+- Exit

 ### Requirements